Paul Allen: Portland Trail Blazers

 Allen purchased the Portland Trail Blazers NBA team in 1988 from California real estate developer Larry Weinberg for $70 million.
 He was instrumental in the development and funding of the Moda Center (previously known as the Rose Garden), the arena where the Blazers play.
 He purchased the arena on April 2, 2007, and stated that this was a major milestone and a positive step for the franchise.
 The Allen-owned Trail Blazers reached the playoffs 19 times including the NBA Finals in 1990 and 1992.
-According to Forbes, the Blazers were valued at $2.09 billion in 2021 and ranked No. 13 out of 30 NBA teams.
+According to Forbes, the Blazers were valued at $2.09 billion in 2021 and ranked No. 13 out of 30 NBA teams..
+In 2026, his Estate sold the Trail Blazers to an ownership group led by billionaire Tom Dundon.
+In accordance with Paul's wishes, all Estate proceeds from the sale of his sports assets will be dedicated to philanthropy.

 Seattle Seahawks

 Allen purchased the National Football League's Seattle Seahawks in 1997 from owner Ken Behring, who had attempted to move the team to southern California the previous year.
 Herman Sarkowsky, a former Seahawks minority owner, told The Seattle Times about Allen's decision to buy the team, "I'm not sure anybody else in this community would have done what [Allen] did."

 In 2002, the team moved into Seahawks Stadium (now known as Lumen Field), after Allen invested into the upgrade of the stadium.
 Acquired for US$200 million in 1997, the Seahawks were valued at $1.33 billion in August 2014 by Forbes, which says the team has "one of the most rabid fan bases in the NFL".
-Under the helm of Allen, the Seahawks made the Super Bowl three times following NFC Championship victories (2005, 2013, 2014), and won Super Bowl XLVIII in February 2014.
+Under the helm of Allen, the Seahawks won three NFC championships (2005, 2013, 2014), and won Super Bowl XLVIII in 2014.
+After his death, while the team was still held by his estate, the Seahawks won Super Bowl LX in 2026.
+Following this second Super Bowl victory, Allen's estate sold the team to an investor group led by the family of Vinod Khosla for $9.612 billion, a record for an NFL franchise.